 Sitting for too long is bad for health – we’ve all heard it before.
 The average American is stuck sitting for too long at work, and it’s starting to impact our health.
 One survey commissioned by Ergotron, a standing desk manufacturer, found that as many as 86% of Americans are stuck sitting all day long at work.
 What impact does being sedentary to this degree have on our health, though?
 And what can we do to combat the problem?
 It’s important to find ways to sit less and move more to get active and avoid some of these health issues.

 That same Ergotron study indicated that most respondents found excuses to break up their time spent sitting.
 85% took these breaks specifically to combat symptoms caused by their sedentary behavior.
 It’s clear that we’re already making unconscious choices to try to relieve some of the health complications caused by sitting.
+Taking just a 2-5 minute walk every hour can help to undo the damage that sitting causes.
 It’s also clear that there’s more that we can do to get up and get active during the day.
 Here’s how to stand up and get active!

 Even better, to get your whole office active, try holding an office step challenge with our Pacer for Teams organizational step challenge platform.